 Choosing the right name for your company isn’t easy.

-- Distinguishing yourself from the competition.
+- Distinguishing your organization from the competition

-- Strengthening your market position.
+- Strengthening your market position

-The Corporate Naming Process: How We Rebranded Silver Wheaton
+A Proven Brand Naming Process: How We Rebranded Silver Wheaton

 Everyone thought the company was exclusively a “silver play” as the name suggested.